typst/packages/README.md

 package version.

 ### Submission guidelines
+To submit a package, simply make a pull request with the package to this repository.
 There are a few requirements for getting a package published, which are detailed below:

 - **Naming:** Names should not include the word "typst" (as it is redundant).
   They should also not be merely descriptive to create level grounds for